galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 - Which tools can we use to identify SARS-CoV-2 clades in Galaxy?
 objectives:
 - Repeat SARS-CoV-2 data preparation
-- Select and execute workflow to extract annotated allelic variants from FASTQ files
+- Select and run workflow to extract annotated allelic variants from FASTQ files
-- Execute workflow to summarize annotated allelic variants
+- Run workflow to summarize and generate report for previously called allelic variants
 - Interpret summaries for annotated allelic variants
-- Execute workflow to extract consensus sequences
+- Run workflow to extract consensus sequences
-- Execute tools to assign clades/lineages
+- Select and run tools to assign clades/lineages
 time_estimation: 3H
 key_points:
-- 4 workflows are possible to extract annotated allelic variants from FASTQ files depending on the type of input
+- 4 specilised variant calling workflows are availabe for the identification of annotated allelic variants from RAW data depending on the type of input
 - Many datasets can be processed in parallel using collections
 - Annotated allelic variants can be used to identify SARS-CoV-2 clades/lineages in each samples using consensus sequences
 contributors: